lucipeterson/Convert-to-Meters/README.md

 # Convert-to-Meters
-A conversion calculator that allows the user to input a distance and then changes it into distance in meters.
+A conversion calculator that prompts the user to input a distance and then changes it into distance in meters.